 Carbonation is a natural process which occurs when carbon dioxide reacts with the lime and other alkaline materials in the concrete and forms calcium carbonate.
 Over time, this process reduces the pH of concrete, making it more acidic and potentially causing corrosion of the reinforced steel inside the concrete.

-Quadriga recognise that our clients need to understand what is happening to their structures, Quadriga perform tests to the structure, analyse and interpret the data, then summarise and communicate it to their client in an easy to understand format.
-We can then offer a targeted concrete repair solutions to address the unique set of circumstances of the structure.
+Our clients need to understand what is happening to their structures and so Quadriga perform tests, analyse and interpret the data, then summarise and communicate in an easy-to-understand format.
+We can then offer a targeted concrete repair solutions to address any issues.

 Our full range of tests include:

 - Concrete cover depth